Rijeka Airport: History

-Rijeka airport opened in May 1970.
+Rijeka Airport opened in May 1970.
 The first plane to depart carried Josip Broz Tito and his wife.

 Before the Second World War, Rijeka was divided between Yugoslavia and Italy.
 The Yugoslav part of the city was served by the airfield in Sušak.
 Domestic airline Aeroput opened a route linking Sušak to Zagreb in 1930, and a year later, a route linking Zagreb to Belgrade via Sušak, Split and Sarajevo was opened.
 By 1936, Aeroput linked the city to Belgrade, Borovo, Ljubljana, Sarajevo, Split and Zagreb.
 The Italian part of the city was connected to many Italian cities with regular flights provided by Italian company Ala Littoria.

 The Grobnik airport had difficulty with larger planes, as its runways were close to the hills to the east of the city.
 With larger airliners coming on board, planners decided on a location on Krk after considering locations close to Opatija and near Urinj, which would have required moving some hills.

 Facilities

+Terminal

 Rijeka airport has a single terminal building which dates back to its original opening in 1970.
 Over the decades minor upgrades have been made.
-Terminal has 7 gates, 1 domestic and 6 international.
+Terminal has seven gates, one domestic and six international.
 None of the gates have jet bridges and boarding is done by people walking from the terminal directly to the aircraft.
-Arrivals hall features a single baggage belt.
+The arrivals hall features a single baggage belt.
 On the upper floor there is a small duty free in the international area, mostly featuring local produced merchandise, as well as a café bar.
-Another bar with limited selection of snacks is located on before in the entrance hall.
+Another bar with a limited selection of snacks is located on before in the entrance hall.
 Domestic departures have no facilities after security check.
 Several car rental agencies maintain their offices during the summer season.

+Runway

-Airport has a single 2500 m long and 45 m wide runway.
-As there are no taxiways, airplane has to turn at the runway end and taxi along the runway back to the terminal.
+The airport has a single runway, approximately 2500 m long and 45 m wide.
+There are no taxiways.
+Consequently, aircraft have to turn at the end of the runway and taxi back along the runway to approach the terminal.
 Runway 14 has CAT I ILS landing aids installed.

 Ground transportation

 Since the airport is located on the island of Krk, there is a dedicated bus line from Rijeka and Omišalj which runs as needed, considering the flight arrival times.
-In case there are no bookings made 24 hours prior to departure the shuttle will not operate.
+The shuttle would not operate unless bookings are made 24 hours prior to departure.